aitva/htcp/README.md

 and send it to as many servers as you need.
 Filters can be apply to select which answer must be returned to the client.

-This application is cross platform and should work at least on Windows, OSX and Linux.
+This application is cross platform and works on Windows, OSX and Linux.
 The usage is quite simple:

 ```bash